Help Me Choose:

-The soaps we recommend as complexion soaps are formulated with facial clays, extra butters and skin moisturizing and nourishing ingredients that add new life to dull, sluggish complexions.
+The natural soaps we recommend as complexion soaps are formulated with facial clays, extra butters, and skin moisturizing and nourishing ingredients that add new life to dull, sluggish complexions.

 No Added Scent

-We know that some folks are very sensitive to added scents in their soaps.
-What we mean by "no added scent" is no added essential oil scents.
-To make a soap or any skin care item completely "unscented," commercial companies must add scent neutralizing chemicals.
+To make a soap or any skincare item completely "unscented," commercial companies must add scent neutralizing chemicals.

 Chagrin Valley Soap & Craft is not responsible for any individual reaction to any particular ingredient.
 Each product description on our website includes a complete list of ingredients.
 People with sensitivities to any listed ingredient should not use the product.
 In case you are in doubt always try an allergy patch test and if at any time irritation occurs, discontinue use of the product.

 The content and information on this website, provided by The Chagrin Valley Soap & Salve Company, is for educational purposes only and is in no way intended and should not be construed as medical advice to diagnose, treat, cure, or prevent any disease or health condition.
 The information regarding folklore or health-related benefits of certain ingredients is for educational purposes only.
 The information provided is not intended to prescribe or be taken as medical advice.